PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 whose outputs are unused or consumed only by the selected Concat.
-It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, retains shared/public source adapters for external consumers, and moves every Split output's shape and per-axis quantization into NHWC.
+It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, retains shared/public source adapters for external consumers, and moves every Split output's shape and per-axis quantization into NHWC while bypassing exact inverse output adapters.
+Swish-source Slice and Swish/Add-connected Split remain in the legacy matcher.
+The bounded Add family accepts a direct
-Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
-The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each come from a rank-four NHWC→NCHW adapter.
+Concat input produced by a non-recursive two-input Add whose operands each come from a rank-four NHWC→NCHW adapter.
 Both Add inputs are rewired together, exclusive adapters are removed, shared/public adapters remain for external